sondernextdoor/HyperVeil/README.md

-HyperVeil is a sophisticated System Management Mode (SMM) framework that demonstrates how hardware-level memory access can be implemented securely.
+'''HyperVeil is a sophisticated System Management Mode (SMM) framework that demonstrates how hardware-level memory access can be implemented securely.
 It includes:

 UEFI SMM module - Core SMM handler implementing secure memory operations Windows kernel driver - Communication layer with advanced anti-detection